Species in Collection Rainforest Tour Orchids

 Some collectors confuse Anthurium forgetii with Anthurium crystallinum.
 Aroid expert Julius Boos explains the differences when he wrote regarding Anthurium forgetii, "It has a completely closed or absent sinus.
 You say that A. crystallinum has a closed sinus divided all the way down to the petiole.
 This would mean the two posterior lobes touch each other.
 But there is a slit all the way down from the top of the posterior lobes down to the petiole.
 It would not be a sealed or absent sinus like as A. forgetii."

-All Anthurium species are aroids.
-An aroid is a plant that reproduces by producing an inflorescence known to science as a spathe and spadix.
 Most people believe the spathe is a "flower" which is incorrect.
 The spathe is a modified leaf whose purpose is to protect the spadix at the center of the inflorescence.
-On the spadix there can be found very tiny flowers when the plant is ready to be pollinated and is at female anthesis (sexual reproduction).
-When ready to reproduce the spadix produces both male, female and sterile flowers.
-If the female flowers are pollinated by an appropriate insect (normally a beetle) which carries pollen from another specimen at male anthesis, the spadix will begin to grow berries.
+On the spadix there can be found those very tiny flowers when the plant is ready to be pollinated and is at female anthesis (sexual reproduction).
+If the female portion of flowers are pollinated by an appropriate insect (normally a beetle) which carries pollen from another specimen at male anthesis, the spadix will begin to grow berries.
 The berries produced on the spadix are dark purple and inside the berries can be found 1 to 2 seeds.

 The inflorescence of Anthurium forgetii stands erect and the spathe is glossy on both sides and is green in Anthurium forgetii N.E.
 Br.
 Anthurium forgeti juvenilei, Photo Copyright 2008, Steve Lucas, www.ExoticRainforest.comcolor.
 The spathe may also have purple along the edge.
 The spadix is light green to yellow green in color but may turn reddish with age.